Suzy Crothers

 I’m an actor/ director/ writer turned multidisciplinary performance maker.

 I’ve trained with Bryony Kimmings and Haley McGee.
-I was shortlisted for The Abbey Begins workshop at The National Theatre of Ireland and Pintsized Octoberfest Playwriting competition at The Bunker Theatre, both in 2019.
+I was shortlisted for The Abbey Begins workshop at The Abbey and Pintsized Octoberfest Playwriting competition at The Bunker Theatre, both in 2019.

 Actor training at E15 (BA Acting), EACT (European Actors Continuous Training in conjunction with RADA, IIPA and The Actor’s Centre) and Director training under Di Trevis (The Workshop).